ysndr/MSc-Thesis/chapter/background.md

 In total the LSP defines 33 [@microsoftLanguageServerProtocol2020] of such "Language Features".
 Editors will notify the server about file changes and client side interaction, i.e., opening, closing and renaming files using "Document Synchronization" methods.
 While most commands are defined in the document scope, i.e., a single actively edited file, the LSP allows clients to communicate changes to files in the opened project.
-This so called workspace comprises on or more root folders managed by the editor and all files contained in them.
+This so-called workspace comprises on or more root folders managed by the editor and all files contained in them.
 "Workspace Features" allow the server to intercept file creation, renaming or deletion to make changes to existing sources in other files.
 Use cases of these features include updating import paths, changing class names and other automations that are not necessary local to a single file.
-In addition, the LSP specifies so called "Window Features" which allow the server to control parts of the user interface of the connected editor.
+In addition, the LSP specifies so-called "Window Features" which allow the server to control parts of the user interface of the connected editor.
 For instance, servers may instruct clients to show notifications and progress bars or open files.